Mean Square Stability Analysis of Stochastic Continuous-time Linear Networked Systems: Simulation

 \section{Simulation}

-In this section, the WSCC $9$ bus system is considered to demonstrate the results developed in this note.
-The WSCC $9$ bus system with nine buses and three generators (Fig. \ref{fig_9bus}) is an approximation to the Western System Coordinating Council (WSCC).
-Using the proposed approach, we can determine the critical noise variance that can be tolerated in the communication channels while maintaining the mean square exponential stability.
-Further, we design a robust wide area controller that can tolerate maximum possible channel uncertainty.
+In this section, we consider a power network and demonstrate the application of the proposed results, especially Theorem \ref{thm_mss_eq_conds}.
+A WSCC 9-bus test system is chosen for the study.
+The WSCC 9-bus system (refer Fig. \ref{fig_9bus}) with nine buses and three generators is an equivalent representation of the Western System Coordinating Council (WSCC).

-Consider the structure preserving power network model consisting of a linearized swing equation.
-The resultant dynamic model of the power network is given by
+Consider the structure preserving power network model \cite{Bergen_structure} consisting of a linearized swing equation.
+The algebraic states are eliminated at the load buses to obtain the resultant dynamic model as shown in Eq. \eqref{plant}.
+The states, $x_p = ^{\top}$, where $\delta= ^\top$ and $\omega= ^\top$ are the generator rotor angles and frequencies respectively.
+The state and input matrices are defined as,

-where $\delta= ^\top$ and $\omega= ^\top$ are the generator rotor angles and frequencies respectively.
-Further, the matrices, $M$ and $D$ are diagonal and they represent inertia and damping values of generators.
-The Laplacian matrix, $L$ and the Kron-reduced Laplacian matrix, $\hat{L}$ are given by
+where $M$ and $D$ are diagonal matrices and they represent inertia and damping values of the generators respectively.
+The inputs to the power network is $u_p = ^{\top}$ where $P_m$ is the mechanical input to the generator and $P_d$ is the active load demand.
+The output matrix $C_p$ is defined based on the observation, i.e., based on which bus frequencies are being monitored.
+Further, the matrix $\hat L$ is the Kron-reduced matrix of the Laplacian matrix $L$ and they are given by

 The elements of the Laplacian matrix corresponding to the power network gives the admittance-weighted interconnections between the generators and load buses.
-The various parameter values for the 9 bus system are obtained from \cite{WSCC_data}.
-The inertia matrix, $M = {\rm diag} \{22.64, 6.47, 5.047\}$, damping matrix, $D = {\rm diag} \{10,10,10\}$ and the Kron-reduced Laplacian matrix
+The inertia and damping values at the generators are chosen to be $M = {\rm diag} \{160.64, 12.47, 8.047\}$ and $D = {\rm diag} \{10,10,10\}$.
+The load values and bus admittance values for the 9-bus system are obtained from \cite{WSCC_data} and the Kron-reduced Laplacian matrix for the considered 9-bus system is

-The first set of simulation results are performed to understand the role of open-loop poles and zeros on the critical value of stochastic variance, $\sigma^2_*$.
-We consider a single input single output case, where the input matrix, $B$, is chosen as
+Next, suppose there is frequency deviation from the nominal value due to power imbalance in the network.
+Then, a control has to be applied at any one of the generators to accordingly change the generation in order to regulate the frequency.
+Let's say, a new control input has to be applied at the generator 1 to achieve frequency regulation and the control input to the generator is stochastic.
+In this scenario, the designed controller will change the set-point as well as robust to the uncertainties.
+The input matrix corresponding to the generator 1 is given by

+and clearly the pair $(A_p, \hat{B}_p)$ is stabilizable.
+The resultant closed loop system with plant, controller (as described in Eq. \eqref{controller}) and stochastic uncertainty in the control input to the generator 1 is given by